sadienordstrand/faceplace-marketbook/README.md

 **It asks me to log into Facebook again.** The saved session expired, or Facebook wants to re-check.
 Just log in again.

-**Everything froze — nothing moving in the terminal or the browser.** On Windows, **click on the terminal window and press `Esc`.** This fixes it far more often than you'd expect: clicking or dragging inside a Windows terminal selects text, and selecting text *pauses the program* until you press `Esc`.
-It looks exactly like a crash and it isn't one.
-To stop it happening again, right-click the window's title bar, choose **Properties**, and untick **QuickEdit Mode**.

-If `Esc` doesn't start it moving within a few seconds, note the last line the terminal printed before quitting — that line says which listing it was on, and it's the one useful piece of information for working out what happened.

 **Hardly any results, or none.** Usually the search term is too specific, or the excluded terms are too broad.
 Try fewer words.
 The other likely cause is the search radius: if the app reported less than 500 miles at the pause before the